 Since his first career start in the Camping World Truck Series in 2007, Scott has three Truck Series starts, two of those finishing in the Top-10.
 Scott has also made six XFINITY Series starts, starting in the Top-10 in five of those starts and bringing home one Top-Five, two Top-10 and three Top-15 finishes.

-Shaw's Supermarket will make their debut on the hood of the No. 44 Ford Fusion this weekend in New Hampshire.
-Shaw's is one of the oldest continuously operated supermarkets in the United States with New England roots dating back to 1860, when George C. Shaw opened the first store in Portland, Maine.
+Shaw's Supermarket will return to the hood of the No. 44 Ford Fusion this weekend in New Hampshire.
+Shaw's is one of the oldest, continuously operated supermarkets in the United States with New England roots dating back to 1860, when George C. Shaw opened the first store in Portland, Maine.
 A few years later, Maynard A. Davis opened the first 'Public Markets' in New Bedford and Brockton, Massachusetts.
-Throughout five New England States, there are 154 store locations employing approximately 19,000 employees.
+Throughout five New England States, there are 154 store locations employing approximately 19,000 people.